unix-way/cloudflare_ddns/README.md

 ```

 *Optional:* record update interval can be set in environment variable `SCHED_TIME`, which must be a number of seconds.
 If not set or set incorrectly, it defaults to 21600 seconds (6 hours).
+For simplicity, negative values will be converted to absolute.
+Note that setting this value too low may cause the API request limit to be exceeded.

 Run the script by issuing the following command: `./update_ddns.py your.domain.name`.